GoogleChrome/chrome-extensions-samples/PushMessagingRoundtripSample/README.md

 Sample that shows how to use the [Push Messaging API](http://developer.chrome.com/trunk/apps/pushMessaging.html) in an app.

-That will install the sample app, you can launch it from the new tab page.
-Choose the apps view at the bottom if it is not already selected, and click on the Push Messaging Roundtrip Sample app.
-It will launch an app which sends and receives push messages.

-Normally we don't expect you to send push messages from JS code, we normally expect that you will want to write a server which does the sending, but this may help you with debugging your client app, and understanding the whole flow of the push messaging scenario, and testing push messaging end to end with your credentials.
+Normally we don't expect you to send push messages from JS code, we normally expect that you will want to write a server which does the sending, but this app may help you with debugging your client app, understanding the whole flow of the push messaging scenario, and testing push messaging end to end with your credentials.